 Validations – Perform advanced validations on the most common Istio objects (Destination Rules, Service Entries, Virtual Services, and so on).

 Configuration – Optional ability to create, update and delete Istio routing configuration using wizards or directly in the YAML editor in the Kiali Console.

-Distributed tracing is a technique that is used to tie the information about different units of work together—usually executed in different processes or hosts—in order to understand a whole chain of events in a distributed transaction.
+Distributed tracing is a technique that is used to tie the information about different units of work together—usually executed in different processes or hosts—to understand a whole chain of events in a distributed transaction.
 Distributed tracing lets developers visualize call flows in large service oriented architectures.
 It can be invaluable in understanding serialization, parallelism, and sources of latency.

 Jaeger records the execution of individual requests across the whole stack of microservices, and presents them as traces.
 A trace is a data/execution path through the system.
-An end-to-end trace is comprised of one or more spans.
+An end-to-end trace comprises one or more spans.